DakerHuan/interferomery/README.md

 # interferomery
-It's a software to realize location the character palace marked by a minimum circle real-time
+It's a software to realize location the character place marked by a minimum circle real-time